 After discovering the brand on Instagram, I quickly fell in love with their Ultralight Fanny Pack in ‘Canary Seafoam’, which they kindly gifted to me, to test out in Iceland, before hitting the Appalachian Trail next year.

-Not only are we camping to test out our gear for our thru-hike, but we also want to try and save as much money as possible on accommodation, because we are cheap bastards.
+Not only am I camping to test out my gear for my thru-hike, but we also want to try and save as much money as possible on accommodation, because we are cheap bastards.